blablacar/go-nerve/README.md

 This is a configuration hash telling nerve how to monitor the service.
 The configuration contains the following options:

-* `host`: the default host on which to make service checks; you should make this your *public* ip to ensure your service is publically accessible
+* `host` (required): the default host on which to make service checks; you should make this your *public* ip to ensure your service is publically accessible
-* `port`: the default port for service checks; nerve will report the `ip`:`port` combo via your chosen reporter (if you give a real hostname, it will be translated into an IP)
+* `port` (required): the default port for service checks; nerve will report the `ip`:`port` combo via your chosen reporter (if you give a real hostname, it will be translated into an IP)
-* `reporter`: a hash containing all information to report if the service is up or down
+* `reporter` (required): a hash containing all information to report if the service is up or down
-* `watcher`: a hash containing the configuration to check if the service is up or down
+* `watcher` (required): a hash containing the configuration to check if the service is up or down

 ### Reporter Config ###

-* `type`: the mechanism used to report up/down information; depending on the reporter you choose, additional parameters may be required.
+* `type` (required): the mechanism used to report up/down information; depending on the reporter you choose, additional parameters may be required.
 Defaults to `console`
 * `weight` (optional): a positive integer weight value which can be used to affect the haproxy backend weighting in synapse.
 * `haproxy_server_options` (optional): a string containing any special haproxy server options for this service instance.
 For example if you wanted to set a service instance as a backup.
 * `rise`: (optional) how many consecutive checks must pass before the check is reported; defaults to 1